 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.73x vs 0.49x).

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - More heavily discounted: Has been on the market for longer (launched in January 2017).

-Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The above review scores should be interpreted with care, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons